What is WordPress?

 WordPress is one of the most commonly used blogging platforms in the world.
 But its capabilities now far exceed merely blogging.
 Today, WordPress is an incredible website builder too and a great CMS (content management system).
 So much so that 25% of all websites globally are built using WordPress.

 So why do people love WP so much?

-It’s cost effective.
-And it’s flexible.
+WordPress website design & development is effective, and it’s flexible.
 But one of the main reasons is the overall design of the platform and how simple the back end is to use.
 WordPress allows you to have complete control over your site, and lets you edit content, add pages and upload media as and when it suits.
 Even the most technologically-averse users manage to upload copy and images easily.

 Most WordPress themes are also fully responsive.
 So whether your site is being viewed on a desktop, laptop or handheld device, your visitor’s experience is a positive one.